Efficient Weingarten Map and Curvature Estimation on Manifolds: Numerical Experiments

 The method of quadratic surface fitting is illustrated as follows.
 First translate and rotate the $k$-nearest neighbors of a point so that its normal vector coincides with $z$-axis.
 Then fit the paraboloid $z=ax^2+bxy+cy^2$ by least square.
 The Gaussian curvature and mean curvature at origin $P$ are given by

 The MSE of Gaussian curvature and mean curvature are compared as follows.
-We sample $1000,2000,\cdots,20000$ points on a torus with major radius 5 and minor radius 2.
+We sample $1000\sim 20000$ points on a torus with major radius 5 and minor radius 2.
 The number of $k$-nearest neighbors is set to be 100 for each iteration.
-The time of each computation is also recorded.
 The result in Figure 2 shows that our method excels the quadratic fitting method without introducing any computational complexity.

 The robustness is compared as follows.
 Again we sample $1000,2000,\cdots,20000$ points on the same torus with multivariate Gaussian noise with zero mean and covariance $\sigma^2 I_3$ where $\sigma^2\in\{0.01,0.05,0.001\}$.
 The MSE of Gaussian curvature and mean curvature for different noises in Figure \ref{noisytorus} show that our method is more robust.